 Jeff Sachs retired as the North American senior managing director of Jones Lang LaSalle’s Hotels and Hospitality Strategic Advisory and Asset Management Group.
 Before joining JLL, Sachs was a founding partner of Strategic Advisory Group, which was acquired by JLL in early 2016.
 Prior to forming Strategic Advisory Group in 1998, he was the national director of the public assembly consulting practice and the southeast director of the hospitality practice for Ernst & Young.
 He earned a bachelor’s and master’s degree in accounting from the University of Iowa.
 Sachs has been a volunteer with LLS since 2005, one year after surviving a diagnosis of acute myeloid leukemia.

-Kathleen Meriwether is the Americas Life Sciences Leader for Ernst & Young LLP’s Forensic and Integrity practice.
-She specializes in assisting health sciences companies with global risks and compliance assessments and regulatory compliance analysis.
-She works closely with management teams, compliance officers and counsel to identify compliance and enforcement risks, determine potential vulnerabilities and recommend solutions from business and operational perspectives.
-Prior to joining Ernst & Young, she served as an assistant U.S. attorney in the U.S. Attorney’s Office for the Eastern District of Pennsylvania.
+Kathleen Meriwether is retired from Ernst & Young, LLP, where she served as Americas Life Sciences Leader for the firm's Forensic and Integrity practice.
+She specialized in assisting health sciences companies with internal and government investigations, global risks and compliance assessments and regulatory compliance analyses.
+Prior to joining Ernst & Young, she served as an Assistant U.S. attorney in the U.S. Attorney's Office for the Eastern District of Pennsylvania, specializing in health care fraud matters.
 She previously spent more than 16 years with Bristol-Myers Squibb Company in a number of legal, regulatory affairs and compliance positions, including division counsel for the Oncology and Immunology franchise.
+Kathleen has a bachelor's degree in economics from LaSalle University and earned her J.D. from Villanova University School of Law.
+She is also a member of the Board of Directors of Novartis Corporation and is a cancer survivor.

 Rich Bagger served as executive vice president of corporate affairs and market access for Celgene from January 2012 through December 2019, where he oversaw communications, patient advocacy, government relations and policy, market access, global health and corporate responsibility.
 Before joining Celgene, Bagger was chief of staff for New Jersey governor Chris Christie.
 His public service also includes 11 years in the New Jersey senate and assembly, where he was chair of the appropriations committee and majority conference leader.
 Previously, Bagger worked at Pfizer for more than 16 years in a series of positions of increasing responsibility within the company’s U.S. pharmaceuticals, corporate affairs and worldwide pharmaceuticals divisions.
 He currently teaches at the Rutgers University Eagleton Institute of Politics and is a Commissioner of the Port Authority of New York and New Jersey.
 He received a bachelor’s degree from Princeton University’s School of Public and International Affairs and a law degree from Rutgers University Law School.